-E-4 Q: How will an ICPM firm determine their record of trade matching performance by calendar quarter?
+E-4 Q: How will a PM firm determine their record of trade matching performance by calendar quarter?

-A: Registered advisers should maintain or obtain a record of their DAP/RAP trade matching performance to determine whether they will need to provide to the regulators an exception report in Form 24-101F1 for any given calendar quarter.
+A: Registered advisers should maintain or obtain a record of their DAP/RAP trade matching performance to determine whether they will need to provide to the regulators an exception report on Form 24-101F1 for any given calendar quarter.
 As noted in section 3.1(b) of the CP, Form 24-101F1 requires registered advisers to provide, among other things, aggregate quantitative information on their equity and debt DAP/RAP trades.
 Tracking of a registered adviser's trade-matching statistics may be outsourced to another party, such as a custodian.
 See section 3.1(a) of the CP.
 Registered advisers may need to obtain from the custodians of their institutional investor clients the details of when each DAP/RAP trade is matched.
-We understand that custodians are developing standardized DAP/RAP trade matching performance reports for their clients.
+We understand that custodians have developed standardized DAP/RAP trade matching performance reports for their clients.

-F. TRADE MATCHING REQUIREMENTS - CROSS-BORDER TRADE ORDERS
+F. Trade matching requirements - cross-border trade orders

-F-1 Q: We are a foreign dealer registered in Ontario in the international dealer category.
-We give orders from time to time to various Canadian-based registered dealers to execute trades in the Canadian markets on behalf of our foreign institutional clients.
-Do the requirements of registered dealers in Parts 3 and 4 of the Instrument apply to us?

-A: No. You are not subject to the requirements of registered dealers in Parts 3 and 4 of the Instrument if a Canadian registered dealer is executing DAP/RAP trades for you.
-However, you may be considered a "trade-matching party."
-If you are a "trade-matching party," you must enter into a trade-matching agreement with, or provide a trade-matching statement to, the Canadian registered dealer before the dealer may accept an order from you.
-See sections 3.2 of the Instrument and 1.3(5) of the CP.
+- F-1 Q: We are a foreign dealer that gives orders from time to time to various Canadian-based registered dealers to execute trades in the Canadian markets on behalf of our foreign institutional clients.
+Do the requirements of registered dealers in Parts 3 and 4 of the Instrument apply to us? - A: No. You are not subject to the requirements of registered dealers in Parts 3 and 4 of the Instrument if a Canadian registered dealer is executing DAP/RAP trades for you.
+However, you may be considered a trade-matching party, in which case you are encouraged to enter into a trade-matching agreement with, or provide a trade-matching statement to, the Canadian dealer.
+See sections 3.2 of the Instrument and 1.3(5) of the CP. - F-2 Q: We are a mid-sized Canadian dealer that has a significant foreign client base.

-F-2 Q: What does "western hemisphere" mean for the purposes of sections 3.1(2) and 3.3(2) of the Instrument?

-A: By western hemisphere, we mean North America, South America, and Central America as well as surrounding waters and islands (the boundaries are approximately 20°W to 160° E).
-It includes Bermuda but excludes all of Europe and Africa.

-F-3 Q: We are a mid-sized Canadian dealer that has a significant foreign client base.
 We receive orders from various foreign institutional investors.
-Most of our foreign institutional clients use a foreign global custodian to hold their portfolio assets, which in turn uses a Canadian sub-custodian to hold their Canadian portfolio investments and process their DAP/RAP trades settled in Canada.
-Would our foreign institutional investor clients that trade on a DAP/RAP account basis in Canada be considered "trade-matching parties" under the Instrument?

-A: Yes.
-Where a registered adviser is not acting for the foreign institutional investor in a DAP/RAP trade, the foreign institutional investor will be a "trade-matching party."
+Most of our foreign institutional clients use a foreign global custodian to hold their portfolio assets, which in turn uses a local Canadian custodian to hold their Canadian portfolio investments and process their DAP/RAP trades settled in Canada.
+Would our foreign institutional investor clients that trade on a DAP/RAP account basis in Canada be considered "trade-matching parties" under the Instrument? - A: Yes.
+Where a registered adviser is not acting for the foreign institutional investor in processing DAP/RAP trades, the foreign institutional investor will be a "trade-matching party."
+See section 1.3(5) of the CP. - F-3 Q: In the above scenario (F-2), we often receive orders to trade securities on a Canadian marketplace directly from European institutional investors.
+Which other entities would be "trade-matching parties" to process the trade in this case and how is the matching deadline impacted?

+A: In addition to the European institutional investor, you (the dealer) and the local Canadian custodian are trade-matching parties.
 See section 1.3(5) of the CP.

-&lt;sup>3 See Encyclopedia Britannica, http://www.britannica.com/ebc/article-9382562>.

-F-4 Q: In the above scenario (F-3), we often receive orders to trade securities on a Canadian marketplace directly from European institutional investors.
-Which other entities would be "trade-matching parties" to process the trade in this case, and what timelines apply before July 1, 2008 and after June 30, 2008?

-A: In addition to the European institutional investor, you (the dealer) and the Canadian sub-custodian are tradematching parties.
-See section 1.3(5) of the CP.
-Even though we say in the CP that a foreign global custodian would not normally be considered a trade-matching party in these circumstances, you, the foreign institutional investor or the subcustodian may need to work with the global custodian in establishing, maintaining and enforcing your respective policies and procedures.
-The timelines in this case are extended by a day (noon on T+2, or 11:59 pm on T+1 after June 30, 2008).
-See section 3.1(2) of the Instrument.
+Although the CP notes that a foreign global custodian would not normally be considered a trade-matching party in these circumstances, you, the foreign institutional investor or the local custodian may need to work with the global custodian in establishing, maintaining and enforcing your respective policies and procedures.
+If the European institutional investor's investment decisions or settlement instructions are usually made in and communicated from a geographical region outside of the North American region, the timeline is extended by a day to noon on T+2.
+See section 3.1(2) and the definition "North American region" in section 1.1 of the Instrument.